W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 The Holy Spirit is the perfect Teacher.
 ²The Holy Spirit uses only what your mind already understands to teach you that you do not understand your mind.
 ³The Holy Spirit can deal with a reluctant learner without going counter to his the-reluctant-learner’s mind, because part of the-reluctant-learner’s-mind is still for God.
-⁴Despite the ego’s attempts to conceal the part of the mind still for God, the part of the mind still for God is still much stronger than the ego, although the ego does not recognise the part of the mind still for God.
+⁴Despite the ego’s attempts to conceal the part of the mind still for God, the part of the mind still for God is still much stronger than the ego, although the ego does not recognize the part of the mind still for God.
-⁵The Holy Spirit recognises the part of the mind still for God perfectly, because the part of the mind still for God is the-Holy-Spirit’s Own dwelling place; the place in the mind where the Holy Spirit is at home.
+⁵The Holy Spirit recognizes the part of the mind still for God perfectly, because the part of the mind still for God is the-Holy-Spirit’s Own dwelling place; the place in the mind where the Holy Spirit is at home.
 ⁶You are at home in the part of the mind still for God, too, because the part of the mind still for God is a place of peace, and peace is of God.
 ⁷You who are part of God are not at home except in God’s peace.
 ⁸If peace is eternal, you are at home only in eternity.